referrerpolicy=no-referrer-when-downgrade

 Consequently, we argue that the best hedge against this is to move as much of the documentation near the source code as possible.
 This would further incentivize developers to keep the documentation up-to-date, as the overhead is reduced by making sure everything is in one repository, and everything being in .rs files.

-This is not say that a more visually appealing version of this crate (for example as an md-book) cannot exist, but it would be outside the scope of this crate.
+This is not to say that a more visually appealing version of this crate (for example as an md-book) cannot exist, but it would be outside the scope of this crate.

 Moreover, we acknowledge that a major pain point has been not only outdated concepts, but also outdated code.
 For this, we commit to making sure no code-snippet in this crate is left as ///ignore or ///no_compile, making sure all code snippets are self-contained, compile-able, and correct at every single revision of the entire repository.